Print friendly version

 Partnership Overview

-getting an education nowRebecca Kaumba is on the staff at Amano School in Chingola.
-In the church she comes from, Lulamba CMML, she has a number of friends.
-One of them, Elizabeth Palata, mentioned to Rebecca that there were a lot of vulnerable children in her neighbourhood and she encouraged her to get them together and try to help them.
+getting an education nowRebecca Kaumba is s retired lady who lives in Chivuma.
+In the church she used to attend in Chingola, Lulamba CMML, she has a number of friends.
+One of them, Elizabeth Palata, mentioned to Rebecca that there were a lot of vulnerable children in her neighbourhood, and she encouraged her to get them together and try to help them.
 She did and found there were more than 20 children.
 Bright Hope World now assists these children to go to school.

 History Of Partnership